picoded/JavaCommons-gitbook/dstack/stack-interface.md

 Fixed indexes can then be put in place to subsequently optimize certain key information, for query and/or aggregation purposes.

-Main purpose is to function as map object storage, for any form of data.
+Main purpose is to function a generic way to store, and retrive maps, of any kind of data.

 ## KeyValueMap